-If you were to just stick to this basic model, you account would grow very well over time.
+If you were to just stick to this basic model, your account would grow very well over time.
 Las Vegas was built with far fewer percentages in the casino’s favor.

 In case you haven’t figured it out, this model cuts your losses very short.
-By definiton, you can’t lose very much on a single trade from your initial entry position..
-On the other side, you take some quick profits at the 55 level which satisfies the scalper in you, and you have positioned yourself for bigger profits in the long run should the market keep going in your favor.
+By definition, you can’t lose very much on a single trade from your initial entry position..
+On the other side, you take some quick profits at the 55 level which satisfies the scalper in you, and you have positioned yourself for bigger profits, in the long run, should the market keep going in your favor.
 By definition, you are letting profits run.

 That’s it.
 This is the model.
 Fairly simple in its design, and easy to remember.
-Has all the things every local wants in a model, except the quick 2 pip scalps, which you can’t do anyway.
-Cuts losses, and lets profits run.
+Has all the things every local want in a model, except the quick 2 pip scalps, which you can’t do anyway.
+Cuts losses and lets profits run.
 Yet for its design simplicity, the thought behind is more complex.
 Time to talk about that.

 Smaller charting periods lead to more false positives, which translates into more losses.

-Longer term charts, like daily and weekly produce to much slippage in market price for the final portions of the position.
+Longer-term charts, like daily and weekly produce too much slippage at the market price for the final portions of the position.
 In the fall of 2004, when GBP/USD went 20 handles up to 1.95, the daily ema’s were 5 to 7 handles behind.

-For me, this is to much to give back on a long position, especially when your first profits came at 55, and 89.
+For me, this is too much to give back on a long position, especially when your first profits came at 55, and 89.

-2 hour and 4 hour charts are roughly analogous, but I prefer the 1 hour chart for its simplicity, and sometimes it’s tough to see how a market trades in a 4 hour period.
+2 hour and 4-hour charts are roughly analogous, but I prefer the 1-hour chart for its simplicity, and sometimes it’s tough to see how a market trades in 4 hours.

 It’s all about momentum over the short to medium term.

-Lower ema’s produce momentum signals that give trading signals that are to short-term to trade profitably.
+Lower ema’s produce momentum signals that give trading signals that are too short-term to trade profitably.

 In other words, the dreaded whip-saw.
 It may go in your direction for 3 minutes and 6 pips, then it rolls over and crushes you.

-Higher ema’s produce momentum signals that are to long-term and as a result you get 2 trading signals every 3 years.
+Higher ema’s produce momentum signals that are too long-term and as a result, you get 2 trading signals every 3 years.
 This isn’t very good either because while you are waiting, the market is going handles in a direction without your participation.

 There is another reason.
 W. D. Gann